-Remember that even while playing a non-contact sport, there’s likely to be contact of some sort.
+Remember that even while playing a non-contact sport, there’s likely to be a contact of some sort.
 And while opening that bag of chips or yogurt tube with your teeth probably won’t crack them, don’t use your teeth as a bottle opener.
-According to the American Dental Association, the top nine foods that damage your teeth are hard candies, ice, citrus, coffee, dried fruit, potato chips, soda, alcohol and sports drinks.
+According to the American Dental Association, the top nine foods that damage your teeth are hard candies, ice, citrus, coffee, dried fruit, potato chips, soda, alcohol, and sports drinks.
 You shouldn’t be afraid to eat or drink, just know that abusing your teeth is likely to cause damage that can lead to cracked tooth pain.

 - Pain while chewing but not with every bite